 The index case in FMTC and MEN syndrome presents similarly to sporadic medullary thyroid cancer, except that presentation is often at an earlier age compared to sporadic medullary thyroid cancer.

 Fine needle aspiration (FNA) of the solitary thyroid nodule or dominant nodule for multinodular thyroid is potentially helpful in establishing the diagnosis.
 If the FNA is nondiagnostic, the diagnosis can be made after thyroid lobectomy on permanent histology.
 As the tumor cells originate from the parafollicular C cells, the pathology shows spindle-shaped cells without follicle development.
 Measuring serum calcitonin before FNA diagnosis is complicated by a high false-positive rate.
 Once the diagnosis of medullary thyroid cancer is made based on histology, serum calcitonin, and carcinoembryonic antigen (CEA) should be measured.
-These tests help with discovery if the tumor is hypersecreting, and pre-operative levels can be compared to postoperative levels to confirm the biochemical response, and can be used to measure treatment efficacy after total thyroidectomy.
+These tests help with the discovery of the hypersecreting tumor, and pre-operative levels can be compared to postoperative levels to confirm the biochemical response and can be used to measure treatment efficacy after total thyroidectomy.
 The postoperative calcitonin and CEA doubling time provide a sensitive marker for disease progression.